CrunchMunchCreations/GameMaster/README.md

 This allows us a significant amount of control over our minigames without sacrificing on performance, but this also means we require to reimplement everything by ourselves, as most utility plugins used in Minecraft events, such as holograms, leaderboards, custom scoreboards, among other things, are typically not available (or updated) on Fabric.
-We do not have to worry about NPCs, as we maintain [a fork of Taterzens](https://github.com/CrunchMunchCreations/Taterzens) to ensure its availability for the latest version, while also contributing upstream to ensure others are also able to use it.
+We do not have to worry about NPCs, as we utilize Minecraft's built-in mannequin entities for NPCs.
+Previously, we had used and maintained the Taterzens mod to be updated to the latest versions, but now it's no longer necessary for us to do so.

 ## How do I use it?
 At the moment, GameMaster doesn't actually *have* a stable API, and still receives frequent changes